 While the rickshaw-puller was peddling her home, Roopa tried to speculate about his wife and their life.

-‘Would their married chores be any different from the middle-class mores?’ she wondered.
-‘Maybe, for want of space in the slum life, liaisons could be but a handshake away.
-But won’t that take away the pining from love as well as the exhilaration in union?
-How am I to know?’
+‘Would their married chores be any different from the middle-class mores?
+Maybe, for want of privacy in the slum life, affairs could be but a handshake away.
+But then, won’t that dampen the pining of love and hamper the exhilaration in the union?
+How am I to know?’ she wondered.

-‘Naannaa you know the face the index of mind,’ she said joyously.
+“Naannaa, you know the face the index of mind,” she said joyously.

-‘But you look exhausted?’ observed Janaki.
+“But you look exhausted?” observed Janaki.

-‘Is it so?’ she said smiling.
+“Is it so?” she said smiling.

-‘Ask Sandhya, if you don’t believe me,’ said Janaki.
-‘I know that her words are the gospel truth for you.’
+“Ask Sandhya, if you don’t believe me, I know that her words are the gospel truth for you,” said Janaki.

 ‘How is it that I didn’t feel guilty then, but felt it odd to think in terms of loving him, though I gave my word to Raja?
 But with Sandhya it’s all so different, isn’t it?
-Oh, it’s her love that sustained my interest in life until her man turned me on.
+It’s her love that sustained my interest in life until her man turned me on.
 Won’t seducing her man amount to betrayal?
 Well, if I develop qualms on that count, won’t I end up in the doghouse of guilt?
 After all, I’m not for robbing her joy by grabbing him all for me, isn’t it?
 What’s wrong then, if I share his affection with her?
 Isn’t it fine, given our lesbian connection, won’t extraordinary situations call for extraordinary solutions?
-Why not we three engage our love in a round robin of ardor?’
+Why not we three engage our love in a round robin of ardour?’

 Helped by that euphoric feeling, Roopa felt relieved by the time she reached the District Collector’s bungalow.

-‘Surely you radiate!’ said Kamalakar.
-‘Sandhya is dying to see you.
-What a friendship yours is!
-Touch wood, may God keep it that way for ever.’
+“Surely you radiate!
+Sandhya is impatient for you; what a friendship yours is!
+Touch wood, may God keep it that way,” said Kamalakar.